LilkoPetkov/dnsExport-CLI/readme.md

 # DNS Exporter CLI

-Python CLI app for DNS zone export from SiteGround into a .csv file.
+Simple python CLI app for DNS zone export from SiteGround to a .csv file.

 # Table of contents
 * [Problem](#Problem)